In Service to Beginning Farmer/Rancher Land Access: An Expanded and Independent Community of Practice for Managers of Land Access Policy Incentives

 Abstract:

-For over two decades, the North Central Region has been a national leader in forming public policies to invest in beginning farmer/rancher (BFR) land access and incentivize landowners to choose a BFR as the next operator or owner of their farm or ranch.
+For over two decades, the North Central Region has been a national leader in forming public policies to invest in beginning farmer/rancher (BFR) land access.
+States' innovations often incentivize landowners to choose a BFR as the next operator or owner of their farm or ranch.
 Each of these public policies is passed by a legislature and then generally interpreted and implemented by a lone manager working in rather isolated conditions.
-The target audience for this PDP will be these professional public servants who manage Land Access Policy Incentive (LAPI) programs out of state departments of agriculture or community development, finance authorities, or other public service providers.
-The purpose of the PDP is to reinforce a young, established Community of Practice made up of LAPI managers, and to augment the members' capacity by: (1) convening them for two in-person conferences and trainings, (2) extending their funding for facilitated virtual gatherings by one year, and (3) supporting them in transitioning to becoming a self-governing Community of Practice through trainings.
+The target audience for this PDP will be these professional public servants who manage Land Access Policy Incentive (LAPI) programs out of state departments of agriculture or community development, finance authorities, or other public agencies.
+The purpose of the PDP is to reinforce a young, established Community of Practice made up of LAPI managers, and to augment the members' capacity by: (1) convening them for three in-person conferences and trainings, (2) extending their funding for facilitated virtual gatherings by one year, and (3) facilitating their transition to becoming a self-governing Community of Practice.
 Service to this network will lead to these outcomes: (1) learning leading to action: LAPI managers will bring innovations and improvements learned from their peers home to their states, strengthening their service to farmer/ranchers and landowners; (2) smoother new policy liftoff as more states introduce LAPIs; and (3) sustained motivation of LAPI leaders who become able to support one another and contribute to the land access movement as coordinated peers.

 Project Objectives: